maziac/z80dismblr/Readme.md

 ## Recommendations

 If you know nothing about the binary that you disassemble the output of the z80dismblr might be disappointing.
-According to the way how it executes the disasembly (see [How it works]()) it can easily happen that not all code paths are found.
+According to the way how it executes the disassembly (see [How it works](#How-it-works)) it can easily happen that not all code paths are found.

 Thus the more you know about the code and the more '--codelabel' entries you can pass as arguments the better.

-If you still don't know nothing about the binary then you should get a trace e.g. file from MAME.
+If you still don't know nothing about the binary then you should get a trace file e.g. from MAME.
 This trace file is obtained from the MAME debugger while executing the binary.
 It's format is a simple disassembly with the first number being the hex address (in ASCII) followed by the disassembly of the executed code. z80dismblr does only look for the hex address and assumes all of these addresses to be CODE area that need to be disassembled.